-6.11 6.11.2 Assessment of restricted discretionary activities (activities located in zones) Activ vity Matters of discretion Guidance on the assessment of resource consents zones, connections are proposed to link parking areas and provide vehicle access behind buildings to minimise the need for new vehicle accesses. xv.
-The location and gradient of any new intersection or access ensures the safety and efficiency of the transport network. xvi.
-The design of any driveways is appropriate with respect to the length and potential number of private units to be served. activities that include a new road (all zones) safety and efficiency of the transport network i.
-Objective 6.2.3. ii.
-Roads are appropriate to the scale and location of the subdivision and are designed to: 1. provide for the safe and efficient movement of vehicles, pedestrians and cyclists within the subdivision; and 2. provide connections to surrounding areas and the wider transport network, particularly for buses, pedestrians, and cyclists, in a way that maximises opportunities for active mode and public transport connections to existing or planned: 1. centres, public open spaces, schools, cycleways, walkways, public transport stops, and community facilities in the surrounding environment, and 2. neighbouring urban land, including by providing appropriate connections to undeveloped land, whether zoned for future urban use or not, unless that land is inappropriate for urban development, based on the presence of overlay zones or mapped areas protecting significant values or indicating significant site constraints such as natural hazards; and use materials that provide good urban design outcomes and, where infrastructure is to be vested in Council, provide good value with respect to ongoing costs to ratepayers for maintenance (Policy 6.2.3.12).
-General assessment guidance: iii.
-In assessing the transport network design, Council will make reference to the Dunedin City Council Code of Subdivision and Development 2010 and/or the most recent NZS 4404. iv.
-In assessing the effects on the safety and efficiency of the transport network, Council will consider any changes to traffic volumes on other parts of the network as a result of the subdivision. v.
-In assessing whether adequate connections to surrounding areas have been provided, Council will consider whether the road layout makes adequate allowance for connections to potential future areas of urban expansion (even where these
+6.1 6.11.2 Assessment of restricted discretionary activities (activities located in zones) Ac tivity Matters of discretion Guidance on the assessment of resource consents 8.
+Subdivision activities that include a new a.
+Effects on the safety and efficiency of the transport Relevant objectives and policies: i.
+Objective 6.2.3 road (all zones) network ii.
+Policy 2.2.1.11 iii.
+Roads are designed to:1. provide for the safe and efficient movement of vehicles, pedestrians and cyclists within the subdivision; and provide adequate connections to surrounding areas and the wider transport network, particularly for buses, pedestrians, and cyclists; and use materials that provide good urban design outcomes and provide good value with respect to ongoing costs to ratepayers for maintenance if the roads are to be vested in Council (Policy 6.2.3.12).
+General assessment guidance: iv.
+In assessing the transport network design, Council will make reference to the Dunedin City Council Code of Subdivision and Development 2010 and/or the most recent NZS 4404. v.
+In assessing the effects on the safety and efficiency of the transport network, Council will consider any changes to traffic volumes on other parts of the network as a result of the subdivision.

-6.11.2 Assessme ent of restricted discretional ry activities (activities located in zones) Activity Matters of discretion Guidance on the assessment of resource consents areas are not yet identified in the Planning Map).
 Conditions that may be imposed include: vi.
 Easements for pedestrian and/or vehicle access either on or off the site. vii.
 The standard of pedestrian and/or cycle paths required. viii.
-The standard of street lighting or private access lighting required. ix.
-A requirement for roads to be designed and constructed in accordance with the Dunedin Code of Subdivision and Development 2010 and/or the most recent NZS 4404. x.
-The location of roading connections to potential future growth areas. xi.
-A requirement to vest the road or roads with the DCC.
-Design considerations that may support a consent application include: xii.
+The standard of street lighting or private access lighting required.
+Design considerations that may support a consent application include: ix.
 Road networks use a permeable 'grid' network design that connects to surrounding streets and/or enables future connections to un-developed areas, except where this is not possible because of natural features or the surrounding patterns of development.
-Where cul-de-sacs must be provided, pedestrian and cycling links to surrounding roads are provided, if physically possible. xiii.
-The design provides for all parking, loading and access standards to be met. xiv.
-Appropriate construction standards, materials, design palettes, and products are employed with consideration of both the on-going maintenance costs to ratepayers and appropriate character and amenity standards.
+Where cul-de-sacs must be provided, pedestrian and cycling links to surrounding roads are provided, if physically possible. x.
+The design provides for all parking, loading and access standards to be met. xi.
+Appropriate construction standards, materials, design palettes, and products are employed with consideration of both the ongoing maintenance costs to ratepayers and appropriate character and amenity standards. xii.

-xv.
 The design provides safe and convenient access for

-pedestrians and cyclists or other active modes to any public places, including the coast, water bodies or reserves.
+6.11.2 Assessment of restricted discretionary activities (activities located in zones) Activity Matters of discretion Guidance on the assessment of resource consents pedestrians and cyclists or other active modes to any public places, including the coast, water bodies or reserves.